 Pavement Management Program

-Please note that adjustments may have to be made to the project schedule.
-We will do our best to provide updated information here on key projects that will impact traffic.
+Did you know that that City of Waco will treat over 10.6 million square feet of streets this year?
+Projects identified in the map link outline the City's investment in streets proposed under the Pavement Management Program.
+Please note adjustments may have to be made to the project schedule and we will do our best to provide updated information on projects that will impact traffic.

 About the Selection Process